alexru26/AndroidAppTemplate/README.md

 ## How to Use
 If you're unsure what to do, I highly recommend [*Clean Android Architecture*](https://www.packtpub.com/en-us/product/clean-android-architecture-9781803234588) by Alexandru Dumbravan.
 The book is somewhat outdated, but it still has a lot of good information about clean architecture.
 I also recommend videos by Philipp Lackner.
 He has some good videos about multi-moduled projects and clean architecture.
 My project [*Dreaming Machine*[(https://github.com/alexru26/DreamingMachine) can also help since it uses this template.
 There is a decent amount of flexibility with this template, so you can do whatever you want!

-## Useful Features
-- UI with Android Compose
-- Library management with Kotlin DSL
-- Modularization
-- Dependency injection with Dagger-Hilt
-- Network calls with OkHttp and Retrofit
-- Local storage with Room
-- Navigation with Navigation Compose